Carla Martin: Attorney career

 Martin was admitted to the bar in Pennsylvania in 1990.
 She began working at the Federal Aviation Administration (FAA) during law school.

-Martin's case, Public Citizen, Aviation Consumer Action Project, and Families of Pan Am 103 v.
-FAA, 988 F.2d 186 (D.C.Cir.
-1993) is one of the seminal federal cases cited for FOIA Exemption 3, and for the protection and non-disclosure of sensitive security information (SSI).
-Martin was also responsible, as FAA counsel, for the Pan Am Flight 103/Lockerbie bombing case for several years, both the civil litigation trial in 1992 against Pan American World Airways in New York, as well as the criminal prosecution of the Lockerbie bomber defendants Megrahi and Fhimah in the Scottish court at Zeist, Netherlands in 2000.
+Martin was responsible, as FAA counsel, for the Pan Am Flight 103/Lockerbie bombing case for several years, both the civil litigation trial in 1992 against Pan American World Airways in New York, as well as the criminal prosecution of the Lockerbie bomber defendants Megrahi and Fhimah in the Scottish court at Zeist, Netherlands in 2000.
 Ms. Martin's work in the civil litigation case is chronicled in the book by aviation security expert Rodney Wallis, Lockerbie: The Story and the Lessons.
+Her job then was to protect information about airline security, sensitive security information (SSI), from entering the trial’s public record.

+Martin was also involved in the prosecution of Richard Reid, the shoe bomber.

 Moussaoui trial

 While working for the Federal Aviation Administration, Martin was assigned to the case of United States v.
 Zacarias Moussaoui and continued her work on that case after transferring to the Transportation Security Administration (TSA) in 2002.
-In June 2002, Martin assisted in drafting a motion and protective order to protect sensitive security information from being disclosed to defendant Moussaoui.
-See, Motion by USA as to Zacharias Moussaoui for Protective Order Prohibiting Disclosure of Sensitive Aviation Security Information to Defendant.

 During the sentencing trial in March 2006, Judge Leonie Brinkema learned that Martin contacted seven FAA witnesses in an apparent violation of a court order.
 Martin denied any wrongdoing in connection with her work on the Moussaoui trial.
+The federal investigation concerning Martin's work in the case was dropped, without public comment or elaboration, in September 2006.